-- (1) No Senator shall speak more than once to a Question except in the Committee of the Whole. - (2) Despite paragraph (1)- - (a) a Senator who has spoken on a question may again be heard to offer explanation of some material part of the Senator's speech which has been misunderstood but must not introduce new matter; - (b) a Senator who has moved a substantive Motion has, on conclusion of debate and before the Question is put, a right of reply, and may delegate that right to another Senator to reply in the Senator's stead. - (c) the mover of a Motion of amendment shall not have a right of reply to a Motion of amendment. - (3) The mover of a substantive Motion may surrender all or part of his or her right to reply to another
+- (2) Despite paragraph (1)- - (a) a Senator who has spoken on a question may again be heard to offer explanation of some material part of the Senator's speech which has been misunderstood but must not introduce new matter; - (b) a Senator who has moved a substantive Motion has, on conclusion of debate and before the Question is put, a right of reply, and may delegate that right to another Senator to reply in the Senator's stead. - (c) the mover of a Motion of amendment shall not have a right of reply to a Motion of amendment. - (3) The mover of a substantive Motion may surrender all or part of his or her right to reply to another Senator or Senators nominated by him or her who has not already spoken to such Motion.